kvanderwaal/prrsv2_classification/README.md

     * [Requests](https://requests.readthedocs.io/en/latest/user/install/)

 ### Usage
 In terminal, run the python script ("finalPRRSVclass.py") with a query multiple sequence alignment that needed to be assigned into variants using the following command.
+This script automatically links to the most up-to-date version of the assignment algorithm stored on Github.

 ```bash
 usage: python3 finalPRRSVclass.py [-h] -s SEQALI -o OUT